kshah11-org/minesweeper-orange-belt/BACKLOG.md

 Given a 3x3 board with the top left square as 3
 When the user marks the squares around it
 Then an updated board with the number is returned

+# User Story 4

+As a User
+I want to clear the board without hitting a mine
+So that I can win the game

+# UAT 4.1

+Given a 3x3 board
+When the board is cleared without a mine being hit Then the user wins